ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 {PANEL:Two subscription workers that are waiting for each other}

 Here we create two workers:
-* The main worker with the `TakeOver` strategy that will take over the other one and will take the lead
+* The main worker with the `TakeOver` strategy that will take over the other worker and take the lead
-* The secondary worker that will wait for the first one fail (due to machine failure etc.)
+* The secondary worker that will wait for the first worker to fail (due to machine failure etc.)

 The main worker: